bartificer/pbs-gallery/README.md

 1. All code must be entirely HTML, JavaScript & CSS-based.
 2. Only submit your own code.
-3. Any third party libraries must be linked from a CDN rather than included submission.
+3. Any third party libraries should be linked from a CDN rather than included in the submission.
 4. Your pull request must not contain edits to any files previously existing in the repository — only add your code, don't edit anyone else's!

 By submitting you are agreeing to the following: